Senior Managers Regime and other regulatory changes

-GPDR extends the scope of EU data protection law to all foreign companies processing personal data of EU residents, harmonises EU states’ data protection laws and significantly increases penalties for non-compliance.
+GDPR extends the scope of EU data protection law to all foreign companies processing personal data of EU residents, harmonises EU states’ data protection laws and significantly increases penalties for non-compliance.

 IFAs hold sensitive personal data and will need to review their data protection policies and procedures as well as security.